Rudolph the Red-Nosed Reindeer: The Movie

-Rudolph the Red-Nosed Reindeer: The Movie is a 1998 American Christmas animated adventure musical film about the character of the same name, who first appeared in a 1939 story by Robert L. May.
-The film was the first theatrical feature from GoodTimes Entertainment, long known as a home video company.
+Rudolph the Red-Nosed Reindeer: The Movie is a 1998 American animated christmas film about the character of the same name, who first appeared in a 1939 story by Robert L. May.
+This film is the only theatrical feature from GoodTimes Entertainment, long known as a home video company.
 It stars Kathleen Barr as the voice of the titular Rudolph, and also features celebrity voice talents including John Goodman, Eric Idle, Whoopi Goldberg, Debbie Reynolds, Richard Simmons and Bob Newhart.
-It was released on October 16, 1998, but underperformed at the box-office, recouping only $113,484 of its $10 million budget from its theatrical release.
+The film was released on October 16, 1998, it underperformed at the box-office, recouping only $113,484 of its $10 million budget from its theatrical release.

 Plot

 One night, the Sprites of the Northern Lights – a group of singing sprites who fly around the North Pole – witness the birth of a baby reindeer named Rudolph, who has an unusual red, shiny nose.
 Later, Rudolph and his parents, Blitzen and Mitzi, meet up with Rudolph's three uncles – Dasher, Comet, and Cupid.
 Cupid tickles Rudolph and triggers his glowing nose, which draws attention and causes Rudolph to be mocked.
 Meanwhile, two of Santa Claus's elves, Doggle and Boone, cross the ice bridge of the wicked Ice Queen, Stormella, accidentally destroying several ice statues while delivering Santa's mail.
 When Stormella finds out, she demands Santa hand them over to her.
 When he refuses, she closes her bridge as punishment and warns that if anyone crosses it, she will create a blizzard so strong it will stop Santa from delivering presents to children around the world on Christmas Eve.

 A year later, Rudolph starts school, where he is ridiculed by everyone including his mean-spirited cousin and Cupid's son, Arrow for wanting to be among Santa's reindeer, the Flyers, just like his own father, despite his nose.
 The only ones who don't tease him are his teacher, Mrs. Prancer and a young doe named Zoey (who is later revealed to be in a relationship with Arrow).
 After running away from school, Santa meets Rudolph and reassures him that his nose is grand and that to be a Flyer, a reindeer needs to have a true heart, a trait that he sees in Rudolph.

 Years later, a teenage Rudolph takes part in the Junior Reindeer Games, for selecting new Flyers for Santa.
 During a sleigh race event, Arrow, determined to be noticed by Santa, causes the other competitors to crash and then tries to distract Rudolph by claiming that Zoey is only nice to him because she pities him, making Rudolph's nose glow in anger and accidentally blind Arrow.
 Though Rudolph wins, he is unjustly disqualified for blinding Arrow, and Arrow wins by default.
 Zoey angrily confronts Arrow and ends their relationship.
 As Blitzen tries to defend his son's actions towards the rude referee elf, an eavesdropping Rudolph misinterprets his father's statements as an admission of shame towards him, and decides to run away from home.